Baseflow/Xamarin-Sidebar/component/GettingStarted.md

 };
 ```

-See the sample projects included in the source for more details.
+See the sample projects included in the [source](https://github.com/jdehlin/Xamarin-Sidebar) for more details.
+Contact the author on Twitter: [JackDehlin](https://twitter.com/JackDehlin)